antonioscalaunina/pyANTI-FASc/Example1_Tohoku.md

  In this example we have finally selected the folder */output/Tohoku_test_M90_E14237_N3832_slip_KuJ/variable_mu/9_0260/*.
 Within that folder, for each Slip4Hysea*.dat file, two new files will be produced: one is the slip distribution in a standard geoJSON format (you might find an example [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/Slip4HySea00007_004.json)) while the other one is an interactive maps in HTML format (example [here](https://antonioscalaunina.github.io/pyANTI-FASc/utils/Slip4HySea00007_004.html)).

-The test-case shown in this example is also run through the Jupyter Notebook [antifasc_main.ipynb](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).
-Within the Jupyter Notebook some intermediate plots are shown to better outline some of the steps of the process, such as the barycenter selection, and the rupture area computation.